StevenEck/iggy/examples/java/java-sdk-example/README.md

 Reference the Rust examples in examples/rust/ for feature parity Examples should work with the latest version of the Java SDK Consider using CompletableFuture for async operations%

+NOTES: Requirements say 11, but some functionality like Java Records in the Java SDK require at least 17:
+"java: cannot access java.lang.Record class file for java.lang.Record not found"